silversixpence-crypto/dapol/spec.md

 ## Dependencies

-The KDF protocol used is HKDF-SHA256 https://datatracker.ietf.org/doc/html/rfc5869 and the implementation used in the [hkdf rust crate](https://docs.rs/hkdf/latest/hkdf/).
+The KDF protocol used is [HKDF-SHA256](https://datatracker.ietf.org/doc/html/rfc5869) with [this implementation](https://docs.rs/hkdf/latest/hkdf/).
+The implementation requires a hash function; [SHA256](https://docs.rs/sha2/latest/sha2/) is used.

+[blake3](https://docs.rs/blake3/latest/blake3/) is used as the hash function to construct the Merkle tree.

+[`thread_rng` from rand](https://docs.rs/rand/latest/rand/rngs/struct.ThreadRng.html) is used as the CSPRNG for the shuffle algorithm for the NDM SMT.

 ### Bulletproofs